RaphCodec/Brainiac5/README.md

 ## Contribution

 Contributions to Brainiac5 are welcome!
 Feel free to submit pull requests or open issues to suggest enhancements or report bugs.

-## License

-This project is licensed under the GPL-3 License - see the [LICENSE](LICENSE) file for details.
 ```